scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

   - a core AS in a remote ISD, if the destination AS is in another ISD, and
 - a down-path segment to reach the destination AS.

 The actual number of required path segments depends on the location of the destination AS as well as on the availability of shortcuts and peering links.
-More information on combining and constructing paths is provided by {{I-D.scion-dp}}.
+More information on combining and constructing paths is provided by {{I-D.dekater-scion-dataplane}}.

 The process to look up and fetch path segments consists of the following steps: